 Moreover, regular exercise does more than relieving stress.
 It has been found to help college students perform better academically, enhance their memory, and improve their learning efficiency (AUI, 2012).

 Aside from finding time for exercise, it is also important to choose an exercise that you like.
 Doing something one enjoys will help ensure that it will be done repeatedly.
 Be it yoga, biking, or swimming, engaging in a regular exercise program will be highly beneficial to college students, both physically and mentally.
+And many swear by getting a good amount of exercise can be a great tool in stress management for students.

 Part of young adulthood is gaining the freedom to consume alcoholic drinks.
 In fact, more and more students are resorting to drinking alcohol as a way to fit in among the college crowd or due to peer pressure when joining clubs or organizations.

 While it is normal to drink beer and wine to unwind or to celebrate parties in college, it becomes a problem when the issue of uncontrolled alcohol intake comes in.
 According to AlcoholRehabGuide.org, alcoholism is a prevalent problem among college students aged 18 to 22 years old (Galbicsek, 2020).
 Moreover, attending classes with a hangover is not an ideal approach to doing well in school.
+But it is not the most effective way how to deal with college stress.
+There is a lot of danger involved, especially spiraling down to alcoholism.

 The best way to avoid becoming a victim of alcoholism and its outcomes is to avoid it.
 Abstinence from drinking alcohol also becomes more attainable if you associate with the right group of campus friends.
 In case you find yourself drinking more than usual, or taking a sip of liquor during unusual times of the day or when there is nothing to celebrate, it is best to seek professional help.